MatthewStanciu/music-timer/README.md

 # timer-now-playing
 Displays a timer alongside the current song playing in Spotify.
 The first Next.js project to implement OAuth authentication using only Next.js API Routes.
 Fontend by [@lachlanjc](https://github.com/lachlanjc) 💖

-## To run locally
-1. Download this project
-2. cd into the project directory
-3. npm i
-4. now dev

 # FAQ
 ## Why the hell are you handling authentication the way you're handling it?
 Because it's fun.
 And nobody has done it before.
 And not needing to set up a custom Express server unlocks some of Next.js' best features, which there is currently no way to do if you need to handle OAuth authentication.